firozkhan18/Java-Evaluations/java-basic-exercises.md

 "am"
 }
 Result: "cat", "dog", "red"
-Click me to see the solution

-139. Write a Java program to get the index of the first and the last number of a subarray where the sum of numbers is zero.
+### 139. Write a Java program to get the index of the first and the last number of a subarray where the sum of numbers is zero.
 This is from a given array of integers.
 Original Array : [1, 2, 3, -6, 5, 4]
-Index of the subarray of the said array where the sum of numbers is zero: [0, 3] Click me to see the solution
+Index of the subarray of the said array where the sum of numbers is zero: [0, 3]

-140. Write a Java program to merge all overlapping intervals from a given collection of intervals.
+### 140. Write a Java program to merge all overlapping intervals from a given collection of intervals.
 Sample Output: 1 6
 8 10
 15 20
-Click me to see the solution

-141. Write a Java program to check if a given string has all distinct characters.
+### 141. Write a Java program to check if a given string has all distinct characters.
 Sample Output: Original String : xyyz
 String has all unique characters: false
-Click me to see the solution

-142. Write a Java program to check if two strings are anagrams or not.
+### 142. Write a Java program to check if two strings are anagrams or not.
 According to Wikipedia "An anagram is a word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once.
 For example, the word anagram can be rearranged into nag a ram, or the word binary into brainy."
 Sample Output: String-1 : wxyz
 String-2 : zyxw
-Check if two given strings are anagrams or not?: true Click me to see the solution
+Check if two given strings are anagrams or not?: true

-143. Write a Java program to merge the two sorted linked lists.
+### 143. Write a Java program to merge the two sorted linked lists.
 Sample Output:
 Merge Two Sorted ListsT:
 1 2 3 7 9 13 40
-Click me to see the solution

-144. Write a Java program to remove all occurrences of a specified value in a given array of integers.
+### 144. Write a Java program to remove all occurrences of a specified value in a given array of integers.
 Return the updated array length.
 Sample Output:
 Original array: [1, 4, 6, 7, 6, 2]
 The length of the new array is: 4
-Click me to see the solution

-145. Write a Java program to remove the nth element from the end of a given list.
+### 145. Write a Java program to remove the nth element from the end of a given list.
 Sample Output:
 Original node:
 1 2 3 4 5
 After removing 2nd element from end:
 1 2 3 5
-Click me to see the solution

-146. Write a Java program to convert an array of sorted items into a binary search tree.
+### 146. Write a Java program to convert an array of sorted items into a binary search tree.
 Maintain the minimal height of the tree.
 Sample Output:
 2
 1